-So it’s safe to say that after 3 boys, so far this pregnancy held hopes for a little princess to balance out the numbers in our little family.
+So, it’s safe to say that after 3 boys, my wife’s recent pregnancy held hopes for a little princess to balance out the numbers in our little family.

-There was a pressure on this one we hadn’t had before.
+There was a pressure on this pregnancy we hadn’t felt before.
 We’ve never talked about having more after this one, so in a sense, it almost felt like our last chance to bring home a little girl.
 Her last chance to have a teammate in our house of boys.

-As I opened it she said.
-‘It’s another, boy isn’t it…’ I smiled back at her and said, ‘Yep.’
-And just like that, our team of little men outnumbered her by one more.
+As I opened it she said, ‘It’s another, boy isn’t it…’ I smiled back at her and said, ‘Yep.’
+Just like that, our team of little men outnumbered her by one more.

-But she wasn’t crying because it was a boy.
+However, she wasn’t crying because it was a boy.
 I think it just hit her that she wasn’t going to share that mother/daughter bond she’s always talked about.
-And I think somewhere in all of that, there was a guilt that hoping for a girl meant she wasn’t excited as she should have been about a boy.
-But that’s not the case, because it’s okay to wonder.
-And it’s okay to hope.
-But the most important thing is we’re expecting a healthy baby into this world to join our family.
-And that’s special!
+I think somewhere in all of that, there was a mom guilt that hoping for a girl meant she wasn’t excited as she should have been about a boy.

 We got excited about the bassinet.
 They showed us all the prams.
 We tried out a new car seat and we debated the comforters until we walked out with neither.
 Seeing all the tiny onesies again helped us remember the magic of having a newborn all over again.
 And it did feel special this time.
 I think it’s exactly what she needed.

-So, no matter what you’re hoping for, whether you wanted a boy to be your buddy or a girl to be your princess; just remember the magic is all the same; and don’t for one second feel an ounce of guilt.
+So, no matter what you’re hoping for, whether you wanted a boy to be your buddy or a girl to be your princess, just remember the magic is all the same.
+Don’t for one second feel an ounce of guilt.

 Because no matter whatever else happens, the day you‘re holding a healthy baby in your arms is the day nothing in the world could matter less than whether the balloons were pink or blue.